 - Drying and moistening; promotes sweating and detoxification, but strengthens and tightens tissues

 - Normalizes opposing conditions

 - Stimulates uterus to bring on menstruation, yet curbs heavy menstrual flow; effectively aiding in regulation of menstrual flow

-Pain Relief for Painful Menstruation (Dysmennorhea)
+Pain Relief for Painful Menstruation (Dysmenorrhea)

 Yarrow has been used traditionally for painful menstrual cramps.
 It is antispasmodic and anti-inflammatory in action.
 This means it aids the muscles of the uterus to work efficiently without spasm and/or cramping up.
-Uterine cramping and inflammation is the cause of the pain associated with menstrual cramps.
+Uterine cramping and inflammation are the cause of the pain associated with menstrual cramps.
 Yarrow relieves inflammation and congestion of the uterus, which aids in pain reduction, as well as proper circulation to the reproductive organs.

-When using Yarrow to relieve menstrual cramps it is best to prepare in advance of the pain.
+When using Yarrow to relieve menstrual cramps, it is best to prepare in advance of the pain.
 A low dose in the form of a tea, or liquid extract everyday leading up to menstruation may be best.
 Dosage may be increased during menstruation if needed.